-As regards global markets, most Asian indices closed weak today while European indices have also opened in the red.
-The rupee was trading at Rs 46.59 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have opened in the green.
+The rupee was trading at Rs 44.74 to the dollar at the time of writing.

 Pharma stocks closed mixed today.
 While Piramal Healthcare, Sun Pharma and Glenmark found favour, Cadila Healthcare and Biocon closed into the red.
 As per a leading business daily, pharma major Glenmark and its partner Lehigh Technologies (LVT) have jointly received approval from the US FDA to market a line of controlled substance products containing ‘Oxycodone Hydrochloride.'
 As per IMS, for the twelve month period ending September 2010, ‘Oxycodone Hydrochloride' had total market sales of US$ 13 m.
 These products will be launched in the US both in the generic as well as branded forms.
 While Glenmark will market the product in the generic form, LVT will retain exclusive marketing rights for the branded form.
 This news comes as positive for Glenmark and will augment its revenues from the highly competitive US generics market.
 The added advantage is that controlled substances is a niche area and so the competition and price erosion will be lesser.